 For best results, use a mild detergent and lukewarm water, rinse thoroughly, and roll in a towel to absorb the water.
 If ironing is needed, turn the garment inside out and use a low setting.

 Delicate silks should be dry-cleaned.
 The same goes for multi-color prints or hand-dyed scarves to prevent the colors from running.

 Moths can attack silks.
-For storage, put the items in cotton pillowcases or surround them with breathable fabrics, away from exposure to light or direct sunlight.
-Avoid storing in plastic since this can trap moisture, which can lead to yellowing or mildew.
+For storage, put items in cloth bags such as cotton pillowcases or surround them with breathable fabrics.
+Keep them from exposure to intense light or direct sunlight.

-This museum is the largest of its kind in the world.
+The Hangzhou National Silk Museum is the largest of its kind in the world.
 It is a showcase for the origin, evolution and technique of silk production.
-It has a section devoted to the silk road and its importance in commerce.
+It has a section devoted to the Silk Road and its importance in commerce.
 The museum is well worth a visit.